reupton/progdata-class/getting-started/Class Notes/exploring_markdown.md

----
-title: "Becky prog-data rmd practice"
-output:
-  pdf_document: default
-  html_document: default
----

-# Notes from class on rmd
+# Notes from class on md

 - This is a list of things
   - dogs